My Main Page with Links to My Other

 into one-member risk pools.”

-The authors argue for gradually
+The authors argue against Social Security cronyization and for gradually

 better health and life expectancy.

-There are many outstanding arguments
+Many outstanding arguments

-against privatizing social security:
+against privatizing social security exist:

 ·

-have to pay for current retirees and future retirements.
+Double billing: Those with privatized accounts pay for current retirees and future retirements.
 There is no free lunch

-like privatizers seem
+like "privatizers" seem

 ·